Flamehaven LogoFlamehaven.space

 What You Get

-• Architecture review and risk map
+• Architecture review with a direct risk map

-• Governance and verification layer design
+• Governance and verification layer blueprint

 • Artifacts teams can inspect, test, and extend